cheshire137/competiwatch-desktop/README.md

 - Export your match history as a CSV file (Comma-Separated Value)
 - Import your match history for past seasons
 - View charts summarizing your season
+- Choose between a dark and light theme
+- Works in Windows and macOS

 ## How to Develop